Skip to main content

 Private Health Insurance

-Students can utilise Erasmus+ funding to take a work placement as a credit bearing part of their programme, throughout the summer months, or after Graduation.
+Students can utilise Erasmus+ funding to take a work placement as a credit bearing part of their programme, throughout the summer months or after graduation.
 Students can carry out a traineeship in an enterprise, a research institute, a laboratory, an organisation or any other relevant workplace abroad.
-By doing a traineeship abroad, you can greatly improve your knowledge, skills and competencies that employers are looking for.
+By taking part in a traineeship abroad, you can greatly improve the knowledge, skills and competencies that employers are looking for.

-Final assessment will be carried out by the Erasmus Office to confirm with certainty.
+Final assessment will be carried out by the ATU Erasmus+ Coordinators to confirm with certainty.

 Erasmusintern.org